mariessmariee/Maries_assignments/README.md

 # one
-I dont know what meaningful things i shall write.
-I mean i could just ask chat gpt but we are not allowed ot do that.
-All of my meaningful notes are on my paper, I hope you accept this.
+# My First GitHub Repository

+Hi!
+I created this Repository as part of a learning exercise.

+## 📓 A note from me

+I wasn’t sure what meaningful content to put here — most of my actual notes are on paper.
+I could’ve asked ChatGPT for help, but that’s not allowed for this task.

+So, here it is.
+I hope this still counts.

+Thanks for understanding! 😊

+---

+*Made with effort, even if it's not flashy.*